 Online learning for all

 Digital tools, platforms and content should be designed with accessibility in mind.
 Students need to be able to access all materials from their devices if they are to take part fully in the complete learning experience.
 Accessible technology ensures a level playing field for all learners by reaching every student and transforming the way they learn.

 The learning platform helps meet the needs of students with accessibility requirements through features that include speech-to-text and text-to-speech.
 With these tools, students can concentrate on their studies without needing to manage adjustments themselves.

-D2L is committed to accessibility in education and conforms to the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards and Section 508 of the Rehabilitation Act, 1973.
+D2L is committed to accessibility in education and conforms to the Web Content Accessibility Guidelines (WCAG) 2.1 Level AAA standards and Section 508 of the Rehabilitation Act, 1973.
 Accessibility is an integral component of D2L’s development cycle, so processes are aligned with global accessibility standards.
 The WCAG Checklist and Section 508 VPAT are published on D2L’s accessibility compliance page.